vinaykumar-kayyur/sonic-buildimage/device/virtual/x86_64-kvm_x86_64-r0/README.md

 gearbox is present (this is done by a short lived gearsyncd that runs in the swss docker).

-The commands "show gearbox interfaces status" and "show gearbox phys" can be used to verify the virtual gearbox phy has been created.
+The commands "show gearbox interfaces status" and "show gearbox phys status" can be used to verify the virtual gearbox phy has been created.
 See https://github.com/Azure/sonic-utilities/blob/master/doc/Command-Reference.md#gearbox for details.